- I’ve spent the better portion of my free time looking for car keys.

 Keep It Up

-If I sort through the items in my purse once a week, it really is easy to stay on top of it.
-It takes only a couple of minutes to keep it up.
+Clean out your purse once a week and it really is easy to stay on top of it.
+It takes only a couple of minutes to keep it up, keep you organized, and keep you away from the chiropractor.

 Just comment below and you’ll be entered to win!!!